ulankford/poppulo/README.md

 The following tasks done here are:
    - Enable the nessesary repos to install the docker rpm
    - Install and Start Docker
    - Copy over the newly built WAR and the Dockerfile
    - Build our new Docker Image (we use a Tomcat Docker Image from docker.io)
    - Run our new Image as a Docker container listening on host port 80

-5. Test that uou can connect to the new web app and it serves you the correct page
+5. Test that one can connect to the new web app and it serves you the correct page

  - First you need the public IP, which can be found on the jumpbox under:
    `cat ~/poppulo/ansible/hosts`
    The public IP of the EC2 instance will be under the [aws_poppulo_webapp] ansible group

-  - Use the Public IP address and get your browser to point to it `http://< Public_IP_of_Instance >/hello
+ - Use the Public IP address and get your browser to point to it

+   `http://< Public_IP_of_Instance >/hello
   - Alternatively, you can use a linux tools like curl or elinks (these are installed on the jumpbox already for your convienicne)
-  ` curl http://< Public_IP_of_Instance  >/hello/`
+   `curl http://< Public_IP_of_Instance  >/hello/` `elinks http://< Public_IP_of_Instance  >/hello`
-  `elinks http://< Public_IP_of_Instance  >/hello` Note the trailing / in the curl command, with this trailing / tomcat returns a 302 redirection message
+    Note the trailing / in the curl command, with this trailing / tomcat returns a 302 redirection message

-  - Lastly, you can connect to the Docker container itself and view the tomcat logs `ssh -i ~/.ssh/pop-webapp < Public_IP_of_Instance  >` ` sudo docker ps` ( This will output the Container ID ) ` sudo docker exec -it < docker_container_id > /bin/bash`
+ - Lastly, you can connect to the Docker container itself and view the tomcat logs

+   `ssh -i ~/.ssh/pop-webapp < Public_IP_of_Instance  >`
+   `sudo docker ps` ( This will output the Container ID ) `sudo docker exec -it < docker_container_id > /bin/bash`
- ` cat logs/localhost_access_log* `
+   `cat logs/localhost_access_log* `